 - Code Examples: Python, Node.js, and curl

-- Combining Trends with Search for Deeper Analysis
+- Combining Trends With Search for Deeper Analysis

-- Use Cases for the Twitter Trends API
+- Use Cases for Trend Data

 - Rate Limits, Caching, and Best Practices